-- Voting in or registering to vote in Montana - Having a Montana driver's license - Having a Montana ID card - Having a Montana resident hunting or fishing license - Claiming Montana residency when applying for admission or financial aid at a Montana college or university - Receiving services from a program administered by the Montana Department of Public Health and Human Services, which is only available to Montana residents - Having a concealed weapon permit in Montana - Claiming Montana residency for tax purposes in prior or current years - Where an individual registers his or her motor vehicles - Where an individual owns, rents, or occupies a developed real estate property, a mobile home, or a recreational vehicle with sleeping and cooking arrangements, during the tax period - Where the individual regularly receives his or her mail - The location of an individual's principal place of business, profession, or occupation - Where an individual's professional licenses were issued and used during the tax year - Where an individual obtains professional, financial, or healthcare services on a regular basis including, but not limited to, legal advice, accounting advice, dental care, or primary healthcare - Where an individual attends or is a member of his or her place of worship - The location of any social, fraternal, athletic organizations, clubs, or lodges in which the individual is a member
+- voting in or registering to vote in Montana - having a Montana driver's license - having a Montana ID card - having a Montana resident hunting or fishing license - claiming Montana residency when applying for admission or financial aid at a Montana college or university - receiving services from a program administered by the Montana Department of Public Health and Human Services, which is only available to Montana residents - having a concealed weapon permit in Montana - claiming Montana residency for tax purposes in prior or current years - where an individual registers a motor vehicle

+- where an individual owns, rents, or occupies a developed real estate property, a mobile home, or a recreational vehicle with sleeping and cooking arrangements, during the tax period - where the individual regularly receives mail - the location of an individual's principal place of business, profession, or occupation - where an individual's professional licenses were issued and used during the tax year - where an individual obtains professional, financial, or healthcare services on a regular basis including, but not limited to, legal advice, accounting advice, dental care, or primary healthcare - where an individual attends or is a member of a place of worship - the location of any social, fraternal, athletic organizations, clubs, or lodges in which the individual is a member

 This is not a complete list and a person does not need to meet all of the factors listed to be considered a resident.
 Each individual's circumstances and intentions are considered when determining residency.

 If an individual maintains a place of abode in both Montana and another state, and both show similar permanency characteristics, the department may look at whether the individual has abandoned residency of one state in favor of another state through affirmative actions.